Jury finds Jason Sypher guilty in wife's death and disappearance

 Prosecutors say Jason Sypher had the opportunity and motive to commit this crime.
 They say the marriage was broken but he didn't want a divorce and didn't want to split assets.
 Investigators say both Jason and Krista were having extramarital affairs.

+The man in charge of the agency that started the investigation, Chief Dan Ault of the Plover Police Department says no one wins here.
+"The true victims here are the family and friends.
+There is real no winner.
+You got three kids that are going to grow up without their mother and that is why we do what we do."

+The defense argued during the trial that Krista Sypher took money from Jason Sypher and disappeared.
+They would not go on camera but said they are disappointed by the verdict and plan to appeal.

 The trial began Oct.
-14. The trial was scheduled to run two weeks.
+14. and concluded after 8 days of testimony.

 Sypher faces a mandatory life sentence.
 Only his parole eligibility will be discussed at his sentencing hearing.